• Free shipping on all orders

 Learn more »

-If you constantly find small wet spots on the floor, the couch, or your dog’s bed, and/or you have noticed urine drops leaking frequently from your dog, they are suffering from “urinary incontinence”.
-A characteristic of urinary incontinence is that dogs seem to be unaware of the fact that they are leaking urine.
+If you constantly find small wet spots on the floor, the couch, or your dog’s bed, and/or you have noticed urine drops leaking frequently from your dog, they may be suffering from “urinary incontinence”.
+A characteristic of urinary incontinence is that dogs seem to be unaware of the fact that they are leaking urine, and wet patches are commonly found in places where the dog is sleeping.

-There are several possible causes of urinary incontinence in your dog:
+There are several possible causes of urinary incontinence in dogs:

-• Lose the muscle tone in the urinary sphincter (Urethral Sphincter Mechanism Incontinence or USMI)
+• Urethral disorders where the muscles of the urinary sphincter fail to tighten properly (Urethral Sphincter Mechanism Incompetence or USMI)

-• Damage on the nerves controlling the urinary system due to infections, trauma, or tumors
+• Damage of the nerves controlling the urinary system due to infections, trauma, tumors, spinal lesions, and brain disorders

 • Excessive water drinking.
 Frequently caused by diseases such as diabetes, Cushing’s disease, or others